The Monterey Bay Aquarium

 Identifying Key User Flows

 I mapped out the current user flow to identify key pain points in the borrowing process.
-My goal was to translate the process into something that is seamless and effortless— one that can save users time.
+I translated the process into something that is digital, seamless, and saves both user types time.
 Users stated the requesting process specifically, was laborious and burdensome due to communication and scheduling.
-We designed integrated-scheduling capabilities that sync with Bryant's availability, so both parties can skip that extra step.

 Wireframes